 Rationality is powerful because it is not about specific activities and situations.
 If a rational analysis is correct, it doesn’t matter who did the work, or how.
 It doesn’t matter whether they used paper and pencil or a spreadsheet; it doesn’t matter if they got it wrong three times first; it doesn’t matter that they were totally stressed out because they were in the middle of a messy divorce and that’s why they had trouble.
 Anyone can verify the solution, and the activity that led to it is irrelevant.

 Rationality derives its power from context-stripping, from abstraction, from detachment.
 It aims for universal theories, context-independent generality, solutions for whole classes of problems; not just muddling through on a one-off, any-old-way, good-enough basis.

 That power comes at the cost of disconnection from reality.
 As we saw in the chapter on reference in Part One, formal rationality can never be in direct contact with the world.
 In rationalist usage, an “action” is a formal object, not a real-world event.
 It is one of the possible outputs of a mathematical computation.
-It is a member of a well-defined set of clearly distinct possible actions, an identical instance of a formal type, not a complex, unique occurrence.
-Rationality abstracts a situation into a formal problem, finds a formal solution consisting of a formal action or actions, and then considers itself done with the job.
+It is a member of a well-defined set of clearly distinct possible actions, an identical instance of a formal type, not a complex, unique, material occurrence.
+Rationality abstracts a real-world situation into a formal problem, finds a formal solution consisting of a formal action or actions, and then considers itself done with the job.